overload-development-community/olmod/README.md

 - Adds `frametime` non-cheat code and `rearview` cheat code

-- Allows MP with 16 players (server and all clients must run olmod)
+- Allows MP with up to 16 players (server and all clients must run olmod)

+- Allows MP with up to 8 teams (server and all clients must run olmod)

 #### How to build